Betty-Blocks-Services/AdvancedFilter/README.md

-# Custom Filter Component
+# Advanced Filter Component

-The Custom Filter Component helps you filter a datatable or datalist based on specific properties and relational data.
+The Advanced Filter Component helps you filter a datatable or datalist based on specific properties and relational data.
 You can use up to 6 levels of relational filtering.

 ## Property Whitelist & Blacklist